-Today marks the third year we’ve implemented summer hours at Lemonly.
+Today marks the eighth year we’ve implemented summer hours at Lemonly.
 Summer hours simply means we shorten our work day on Friday to six hours instead of eight.
-It’s a simple little perk to let folks get out of the office and start their weekends.
+It’s a simple little perk we started back in 2013 to let folks get out of the office and start their weekends.
 We have long, bitter, cold winters in South Dakota, so we have to take advantage of our summers.

 Summer hours last from Memorial Day to Labor Day.
 When you take 17 employees and subtract two hours from a Friday workday, you could argue there is a significant opportunity cost to over 30 hours of lost work.
 Guess the loss of productivity due to summer hours at Lemonly?

 We’ve even tracked the data.
-The past two summers we’ve looked at our output and production hasn’t dropped despite the shorter weeks during summer months.
+Each summer, we’ve looked at our output, and production hasn’t dropped despite the shorter weeks during summer months.
 We’re still accomplishing the same amount of work and at the quality we expect of ourselves.

 So, what makes summer hours so special?

 - Anticipation – When the snow melts and we have our traditionally short South Dakota springs, the anticipation of summer and longer weekends kicks in.
 Summer hours is a simple, easy perk, yet it gives everyone at Lemonly something to look forward to.